ADMINISTRATIVE REGULATION – 5145.71

 Phone: (949) 936-5063

-Upon receipt of a report of Title IX sexual harassment, the Title IX Coordinator shall promptly contact the complainant to discuss the availability of supportive measures and shall consider the complainant's wishes with respect to the supportive measures implemented.
+Upon receipt of a report of Title IX sexual harassment, the Title IX Coordinator shall promptly contact the complainant to discuss the availability of supportive measures and shall consider the complainant’s wishes with respect to the supportive measures implemented.
 Supportive measures shall be offered as appropriate, as reasonably available, and without charge to the complainant or the respondent before or after the filing of a formal complaint or where no formal complaint has been filed.
-Such measures shall be non-disciplinary, non-punitive, and not unreasonably burden the other party, including measures designed to protect the safety of all parties or the District's educational environment or to deter sexual harassment.
-Supportive measures may include, but are not limited to, counseling, extensions of deadlines, modifications of work schedules, mutual restrictions on contact, changes in work locations, leaves of absence, increased security, and monitoring of certain areas of the campus.
+Such measures shall be nondisciplinary, nonpunitive, and designed to restore or preserve equal access to the District’s education program or activity without unreasonably burdening the other party, including measures designed to protect the safety of all parties or the District’s educational environment or to deter sexual harassment.
+Supportive measures may include, but are not limited to, counseling, course-related adjustments, modifications of class schedules, mutual restrictions on contact, increased security, and monitoring of certain areas of the campus.
 (34 CFR 106.30, 106.44)

 The District shall maintain as confidential any supportive measures provided to the complainant or respondent, to the extent that maintaining such confidentiality would not impair the District’s ability to provide the supportive measures.
 (34 CFR 106.30)